Deportation from the United States: Federal bureaucracy and early expulsions (1891–1924)

-The Immigration Act of 1891 marked a major shift from state-level control to a centralized federal system by creating a new superintendent of immigration within the Department of the Treasury.
-The law expanded the list of deportable classes to include people "likely to become a public charge", those with contagious diseases, and polygamists.
-It also gave immigration officials final authority in their decisions by exempting them from judicial review, a provision upheld by the Supreme Court in Nishimura Ekiu v.
+The Immigration Act of 1891 furthered the federalization of deportation by creating a new superintendent of immigration within the Department of the Treasury.
+The law expanded the category of inadmissible or removable foreigners to include people with contagious diseases and polygamists.
+The act also provided for the administrative finality of admissibility decisions by immigration officials, a provision which was upheld a year later in Nishimura Ekiu v.
 United States (1892).
-Over the next two decades, the list of deportable classes expanded further to include political radicals, criminals, and those deemed morally suspect.
-The Immigration Act of 1903 was used to target anarchists like John Turner, and the Immigration Act of 1917 expanded the government's power by creating a "barred zone" that excluded most Asians and by increasing the statute of limitations for deportation to five years for some offenses.
-The government used these new powers during the First Red Scare (1919–1920) to carry out the Palmer Raids against suspected radicals, apprehending some 10,000 people and formally deporting hundreds, including the prominent anarchist Emma Goldman.
+Over the next two decades, the grounds for inadmissibility or deportation would expand beyond ethnic or economic grounds to further encompass ideological and other social grounds.
+Following the assassination of President McKinley by Polish-American anarchist Leon Czolgosz, Congress passed and President Theodore Roosevelt signed, the Anarchist Exclusion Act of 1903.
+In United States ex rel.
+Turner v.
+Williams (1904), the Supreme Court upheld this law against a challenge that had been brought by British anarchist John Turner, with Chief Justice Fuller's citing "self-preservation" as the reason that the Anarchist Exclusion Act was sustained.
+The Immigration Act of 1917 expanded the grounds for inadmissibility to include geographic grounds by establishing a "barred zone" that encompassed much of Asia.

-Despite the expansion of the bureaucracy and its powers, formal deportation remained a cumbersome and expensive process.
-This led officials to develop ad-hoc, informal expulsion mechanisms.
-The most significant of these was voluntary departure, a process in which officials coerced apprehended migrants to leave "on their own" by agreeing to waive a formal deportation hearing.
+During this period, formal deportation was a cumbersome and expensive process.
+This led immigration officials to develop what is now termed voluntary departure, a process where a foreigner agrees to waive participation in the deportation process and instead departs the United States on their own accord.
 Though not officially tracked by the government until 1927, archival records show that officials relied on voluntary departure as early as 1907.
-It proved an expeditious and cost-effective tool, particularly along the southern border, where it was easier to send migrants back to Mexico than to ship them across an ocean.
-Between 1918 and 1921, as migration from Mexico increased, voluntary departures surged.
-During this period, federal authorities carried out nearly 20,000 voluntary departures of Mexicans, more than three times the number of formal deportations of all nationalities combined.
+It proved an expeditious and cost-effective tool, particularly along the southern border, where it was easier to turn foreigners around, heading back to Mexico, than it was for the government to transport them.
+Between 1918 and 1921, as immigration from Mexico increased, so did voluntary departures During this period, federal authorities carried out nearly 20,000 voluntary departures of Mexicans, more than three times the number of formal deportations of all other nationalities combined.
 By the late 1910s, the typical deportee was a Mexican who had entered the country without inspection.